cedrickchee/chatgpt-universe/README.md

   My comments: Reading this after the ChatGPT launch, mostly all the things that Sam is referring to in the interview contains reminiscences about predictions on AI and development from Ray Kurzweil.
 - [Google won't launch ChatGPT rival because of 'reputational risk'](https://www.theverge.com/2022/12/14/23508756/google-vs-chatgpt-ai-replace-search-reputational-risk)
 - [AI Alignment Forum](https://www.alignmentforum.org/) is a single online hub for researchers to discuss all ideas related to ensuring that transformatively powerful AIs are aligned with human values.
 Discussion ranges from technical models of agency to the strategic landscape, and everything in between.
+- [The Expanding Dark Forest and Generative AI](https://maggieappleton.com/ai-dark-forest) by Maggie Appleton - Proving you're a human on a web flooded with generative AI content.

 ### Tweets